galacticcouncil/Basilisk-node/fork-testing/README.md

 ### Note
 * `sudo->paras->forceQueueAction(para)`- can be used to speed up parachain actions
 * chains are always start from 0 if `./fork-testing.sh` is used
-* KUSAMA - kusama binary need modifications, some pallets have to be added.
+* KUSAMA - kusama binary needs modifications, some pallets have to be added.
 Use: `git clone git@github.com:Phala-Network/polkadot.git` branch: `kusama-para-test-093`

 ### Networking
 * *RELAYCHAIN* - `alice` - `127.0.0.1:9944`